NaughtyCoder1/theSyntaxSinners/README.md

   About Functionality of the code:

     We implemented this code with the help of Array of Structures Data Structure.

+    Note: The code attempts to mimic server which updates after every three minutes.
+But to make things quick while checking, we have kept the time in seconds which can set to minutes.
+To do so, the instructions are given in the document.

-    First of all, code ask the user to enter the number of gates the stadium consists.
-Then using random function is used to allocate time to each gate.
-Then there program asks the user to enter the number of people in the Stadium.
+    First of all, code asks the user to enter the number of gates the stadium consists.
+Then random function is used to allocate time to each gate.
+Then the program asks the user to enter the total number of people present.
 Then there is Random allocation of
-    half people are done by the user by entering the people at each gate.
-After the Random Allocation the rest half people will be assigned to random gate in the form group contains random people and the gates are also opened for the peoples in the stadium when the rest people started entering the gates.
-And after each increment there is switching of the people form one gate to another gate occurring.
+    first half people done by the user.
+After the Random Allocation the rest half people will be assigned to random gate in the random amount with passage of time.Increment and decrement happens concurrently with passage of time.
+    And after each increment, decrement through each gates happens and then switching condition is asked.
     Here comes the most important part of the code.
-This is the part where the both version of the code differ in this version the switching is done automatically.
-As people comes randomly after the switching and then the switching switch the people from the gate which contains the maximum people to the gate which contains the minimum people.
+This is the part where the both version of the code differ, in this version the switching is done based on general consensus of people.If general consensus is positive, then switching is done till criteria according to switching algorithm are not met.
     The time is updated after the each increment and decrement in the code.
-And here as time goes the people are also entering through the gates such that decrement is also there.
-And this code will run till all gates contains zero people.
+And this code will run till all gates do not become empty.

 ##About the Version 2:
     About Functionality of the code: